-rticipating ports. ction are active at the same time, it is possible that the than intended.
-(Default setting: flow control ry port.)
+Perform the following steps: Set up the network to meet your requirements, initially without redundant lines.
+You deactivate the flow control on the participating ports.
+If the flow control and the redundancy function are active at the same time, it is possible that th redundancy function operates differently than intended.
+(Default setting: flow control deactivated globally and activated on every port.)
+Disable MRP on every device.
+Enable Spanning Tree on every device in the network.
 In the state on delivery, Spanning Tree is switched on in the device.
-Perform the following steps: □ Open the Switching > L2-Redundancy > □ Enable the function. □ Apply the settings temporarily.
-To do enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
-Now connect the redundant lines.
-Define the settings for the device that takes of over the role of the Root bridge . - Perform the following steps: ☐ In the Priority field you specify a nume The bridge with the numerically lowe becomes the Root bridge of the netw st Bridge Identifier value has the highest priority and ☐ Apply the settings temporarily.
+Per form the following steps: □ Open the Switching > L2-Redundancy > □ Enable the function. □ Apply the settings temporarily.
+To do · · · · · Typiy the counge temperating.
+To do uno, onor uno 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
+Nov w connect the redundant lines.
+Def fine the settings for the device that takes o ver the role of the Root bridge .
+Per form the following steps: In the Priority field you specify a nume The bridge with the numerically lowes becomes the Root bridge of the network st Bridge Identifier value has the highest priority and ☐ Apply the settings temporarily.
 To do this, click the 🗸 button. spanning-tree mst priority 0 <061440> To specify the Bridge priority of the device.
 Note: Specify the Bridge priority in the range 061440 in steps of 4096.